GuiguiSlide/GuiguiSlide-cassebrique/README.md

 to fix:

-left and top collisions with the bricks (priority 0) a colomn brick glitching in and out (priority -1)
+left and top collisions with the bricks (priority -1) a colomn brick glitching in and out (priority 0)

 to do:

+make a better score system(priority 6)
 boss using modulo(priority 3)
 reboot game(priority 1)
 modified trajectories for platform collision(priority 2)